nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/intake-and-create.md

 >
 >AEM Assets is not required to support this workflow but can allow a more streamlined process for managing campaign assets across the campaign development supply chain.

-### Assemble a Lookup Library for all Program Request Types {#assemble-a-lookup-library-for-all-program-request-types}
+### Assemble a lookup library for all program request types {#assemble-a-lookup-library-for-all-program-request-types}

 When automating the creation of new Marketo Engage programs from Workfront requests, it's important to include a step in your Workfront Fusion automation that can take information from the Workfront request and lookup the correct program templates that should be cloned in Marketo Engage.